 - Get involved in research.
 Talk to professors.
-See where their interests lie. - Look for internships early.
-See if you could shadow a physicist or engineer. - Attend physics colloquia regularly. - Talk to upperclass students. - Join SPS and Sigma Pi Sigma. - Join the SPS Demo Team. - Volunteer for SPS tutoring.
+See where their interests lie. - Look for internships and REUs. - Try to learn some computer programming, perhaps in your research. - Attend physics colloquia regularly. - Talk to upperclass students. - Join SPS and Sigma Pi Sigma. - Join the SPS Demo Team. - Volunteer for SPS tutoring.
 It is a great way to reinforce what you learn. - Grades aren't everything.
 Focus more on learning.
 But make sure you get good grades. - Things will become clearer your second year.
-Don't freak out. - Don't leave LSP courses to your last two years. - IAT_EX is good.
+Don't freak out. - Don't leave LSP courses to your last two years. - LATEX is good.
 Learn it. - Focus on your specific interests in physics.
 Do you know what your interests are?
 Look into them. - Map out your four year plan early. - Start working on homework early. - Review past tests.
 Don't be afraid to study too hard.

-1.4 Advice from Physics Faculty
+2.4 Advice from Physics Faculty